jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 **Too** (adverb) means in addition to or also. _Dave wants to go too._

 **Were** (verb) plural, past tense of the verb _be_. _Fred and Mary were at the concert._
-**We’re** (conjunction of the words _we are_ ) _We’re going to the concert too._
+**We’re** (conjunction of the words _we are_) _We’re going to the concert too._
 **Where** (adverb) refers to a location. _Where are we going next?_

-**Would have/Would’ve** (contraction of the verb would and have) _I would have called earlier, but I lost your number._
+**Would have/Would’ve** (contraction of the verb would and have) _I would have called_ _earlier, but I lost your number._
 **Would of** (always incorrect) It sounds like _would’ve_ when it is spoken, but _would of_ is never correct.

 **Your** (pronoun) means that it belongs to you.
-Your shows possession. _Your shoes are by the front door._
+Your shows possession. _Your shoes are_ _by the front door._
-**You’re** (contraction of the pronoun _you_ and the verb _are_ ) _You’re going to be late.
-You’re the fastest runner on the team._
+**You’re** (contraction of the pronoun _you_ and the verb _are_) _You’re going to be late.
+You’re_ _the fastest runner on the team._

 ### Grammar Matters

 #### Bibliography

-Bensky, Pat. “ _Why Is Important to Use Correct Grammar?”
+Bensky, Pat. “_Why Is Important to Use Correct Grammar?”
 Trackerpress.com_ N.p., n.d.
 Web.
 08
 Sept.
 2014.

 Camp, Sue and Marilyn Satterwhite. _College English and Business Communication._ New York:
 McGraw-Hill Education, 2007.

 _The Chicago Manual of Style_.
+15
-15th ed.
+th ed.
 Chicago: University of Chicago Press, 2003.

 Chun, Janean.
-"Kyle Wiens Of IFixit Won't Hire The Grammatically Challenged." _The Huffington Post_.
+"Kyle Wiens Of IFixit Won't Hire The Grammatically Challenged."_The Huffington_ _Post_.
 TheHuffingtonPost.com, 03 Oct.
 2012.
 Web.
 08 Sept.
 2014.

 Clark, James L. and Lyn R. Clark. _How 13: A Handbook for Office Professionals._ Mason, Ohio:
 South-Western Cengage Learning, 2014.

-Covey, Steven R. _Style Guide for Business and Technical Communication: Tools for Highly Effective Communication._ Salt Lake City: FranklinCovey Co., 2012.
+Covey, Steven R. _Style Guide for Business and Technical Communication: Tools for Highly_ _Effective Communication._ Salt Lake City: FranklinCovey Co., 2012.

 Fogarty, Mignon.
 "Dangling Participles." _Quick and Dirty Tips_.
 N.p., 25 July 2013.
 Web.
 08 Sept.

 2014.

 Fogarty, Mignon.
 "Do You Overuse "Of"?" _Quick and Dirty Tips_.
 N.p., 16 Jan.
 2009.
 Web.
 08